MeganRoberts-dev/fit_horse/README.md

 | [Compresspng](https://compresspng.com/) | Entire site | Images | Used for compressing image sizes

 ### Acknowledgements
+> [!IMPORTANT]

-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their excellent moduale teaching.
+>  I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their excellent moduale teaching.
-- I would like to especially thank my fantastic Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his unwavering support, encouragment and invaluable adivce throughout the enjoyable development of this project.
+> I would like to especially thank my fantastic Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his unwavering  support, encouragment and invaluable adivce throughout the enjoyable development of this project.
-- Lastly would like to thank my brilliant Code Institue cohort facilitator, [Amy Richardson](https://code-institute-room.slack.com/team/U06CZC2JZTN) for her kind words and inspiration.
+>Lastly would like to thank my brilliant Code Institue cohort facilitator, [Amy Richardson](https://code-institute-room.slack.com/team/U06CZC2JZTN) for her kind words and inspiration.